V.P. of Business Development

 Metromáticas, a program that has been instituted, in Guaymas, Mexico provides an example of how several entities: private industry, state government and local industry partner to prepare students to take skilled postions in a growing economy.

 Over the past 10 years, a significant number of aerospace parts manufacturers have setup operations in the State of Sonora, Mexico and more particularly in the City of Guaymas.
 These are predominantly high-precision metal machining and forming operations in contrast to the traditional assembly operations that have made their way into Mexico over the years in order to reduce labor costs.
-Today, in Guaymas alone, Mexican aerospace manufacturing operations employ over 1,500 people.
+Today, in Guaymas alone, Mexican aerospace manufacturing operations employs over 1,500 people.

 Finding readily available skilled and experienced machinists, machine operators, and qualified aerospace manufacturing and quality engineers in Mexico, has been a challenge as it has been in the U.S. for many industries that require these skills.
 For example, it is well known that the population of skilled machinists in the U.S. is aging and that the next generation is, for the most part, not interested in these types of jobs.
 As a result, aerospace and other companies are forced to seek these skills wherever they can find them, or wherever they can create them.
 While it was clear to the business and educational community in Guaymas that training and education needed to be intensified and instilled from middle school on in order to continue growing its aerospace and high-tech industries, it was still not clear how to motivate the youth to get involved.